Chart Color Schemes

 Infrastructure

-Ingle Farm has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Ingle Farm has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 18 projects that may affect this region.
-Notable initiatives include Gawler Line Electrification & Level Crossing Removals, which encompasses Valley View area works, Walkleys Road Corridor, Gardenia Drive Aged Care Expansion, and Pooraka Enterprise Park Expansion - Stage 2 (Various Sites).
-The following list details those projects likely to be most relevant.
+AreaSearch identified 18 projects likely affecting the region.
+Notable initiatives include Gawler Line Electrification & Level Crossing Removals, which includes Valley View area works, Walkleys Road Corridor project, Gardenia Drive Aged Care Expansion, and Pooraka Enterprise Park Expansion - Stage 2 (Various Sites).
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.